cgc/cocosci-lightbot/README.md

 6. Pay/Approve workers for a HIT with `worker approve --hit $HIT`.
 See HITs with `hit list --active`.
 7. Verify all workers have been paid with `worker list --submitted`.
 8. Download data with `PORT= ON_HEROKU=1 DATABASE_URL=$(heroku config:get DATABASE_URL) bin/fetch_data.py $CODE_VERSION`.

-## Adding new OpenMoji

-To add new OpenMoji, you need to edit `static/lightbot/images/openmoji/copyscript.py` by adding in the new emoji to copy in.
-You'll first have to download the OpenMoji SVG Color pack from [their site](https://openmoji.org/) and change paths in the script to work for your installation.
-Then run `copyscript.py`.